home-assistant/home-assistant.io/source/_posts/2016-08-27-notifications-hue-fake-unification.markdown

 In addition,

-* Almost at 4,000 stars on Github!
+* We are very close to 4,000 stars on Github!
-* [I'm now #5 contributor by most commits!!!](https://github.com/home-assistant/home-assistant/graphs/contributors) Hey wait, how'd this get in here 😳
+* [I'm now #5 contributor by most commits!!!](https://github.com/home-assistant/home-assistant/graphs/contributors) Hey wait, how'd this get in here 😳...

 Now that we have that great news out of the way, onto this week's release which is going to keep the **#Amazing** gravy train rolling right along and get to the stuff you all _really_ are here for.